 Generally, most people do not spread calcium chloride or magnesium chloride in 100% pure form because the cost is significantly higher compared to rock salt.
 Instead, most people will use them in blends with rock salt allowing for maximum impact while keeping costs reasonable.

-Acetate-based deicers do not poison the ground and waterways with chlorine and in moderate amounts they can act as fertilizer.
+Acetate-based deicers do not poison the ground and waterways with chlorine and in moderate amounts, they can act as fertilizer.
 The key point is “moderate amounts.”
-Deicers like Calcium Magnesium Acetate (one of our favorites), Potassium Acetate, and Sodium Acetate are moderately corrosive, don’t hurt soil or the air when used in moderation, but in larger quantities they can be devastating to plants and aquatic life.
+Deicers like Calcium Magnesium Acetate (one of our favorites), Potassium Acetate, and Sodium Acetate are moderately corrosive, don’t hurt soil or the air when used in moderation, but in larger quantities, they can be devastating to plants and aquatic life.

 What happens is they create osmotic stress (water is pulled out of the cells) when found in larger concentrations in plants and they set off microscopic organism growth which steals oxygen and other resources from affected plant and aquatic life.
-This second issue is a similar to what happens when too much farm runoff gets into streams where you see a lot of algae growth, yet the fish may be oxygen starved.
+This second issue is similar to what happens when too much farm runoff gets into streams where you see a lot of algae growth, yet the fish may be oxygen-starved.

 Carbohydrate-based deicers are friendlier to metals and concrete but they do not have a whole lot of power to melt ice in cold temperatures.
 Carbohydrate-based deicers are made from beets or other fruits or vegetables and can be pricey for how little work they actually do to remove ice.
 Because these deicers have not yet shown a lot of value in cost versus the benefit, most people just avoid them altogether (which is also why we do not stock them).
 You are more likely to see these types of deicers as part of a blend than by themselves if you see them in the stores.

-Carbohydrate-based deicers have a similar effect upon plants and aquatic life as acetate-based deicers.
-In larger concentrations, the sugars are going to spur the growth of micro-organisms which steal necessary resource for growth from plant and aquatic life.
-If you have ever mixed in compost into your soil without having let the compost “cook thoroughly” or break down all the way, you may have seen plants you put in that soil struggle or even die.
+Carbohydrate-based deicers have a similar effect on plants and aquatic life as acetate-based deicers.
+In larger concentrations, the sugars are going to spur the growth of micro-organisms which steal necessary resources for growth from plant and aquatic life.
+If you have ever mixed compost into your soil without having let the compost “cook thoroughly” or break down all the way, you may have seen plants you put in that soil struggle or even die.
 These carbohydrate deicers can have the same effect in larger concentrations.
 While bacteria break down the deicer, they use up nitrogen and oxygen, and if there is too much carb-based deicer in an area, plant or aquatic life can be killed.

 You Wonder “What Eco-Friendly Deicer Should I Choose?”

 There is no one right answer since there are pros and cons to every product.
 Again, the first step in protecting our environment is generally to just use less deicer.
 Apply only as much deicer as is necessary for safety.
 If you can, one option is to prevent traffic from certain areas, so you don’t have to apply deicer in those spots at all.
-Another option is to use deicer that has a bright color to it, so you will be able to accurately see how much salt you have actually spread.
+Another option is to use a deicer that has a bright color to it, so you will be able to accurately see how much salt you have actually spread.